andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 - [✕] .gitignore --> used to intentionally ignore/not track specific files/folders
 - [✕] .npmrc --> configuration file for NPM, defines the settings on how NPM should behave when running commands
 - [✕] .nvmrc --> specify which node version the project should use
-- [✓] .prettierrc --> config for prettier, this is entirely subjective so up to you (i use prettier settings in vs code)
+- [✓] .prettierrc --> config for prettier, this is entirely subjective so up to you (I use Prettier settings in VS Code)
 - [✓] .travis.yml --> config file for Travis CI (a hosted continuous integration service)
 - [✓] app.json --> unsure, not used anywhere
 - [✕] gatsby-config.js --> will convert to typescript later on